thesephist/ink/README.md

     moreRealCode()
     ```
 - List and object property/element access have the same syntax, which is the reference to the list/object followed by the `.` (property access) operator.
 This means we access array indexes with `arr.1`, `arr.(index + 1)`, etc. and object property with `obj.propName`, `obj.(computed + propName)`, etc.
 - Object (dictionary) keys can be arbitrary expressions, including variable names.
-If the key is a single identifier, the identifier's name will be used as a key in the dict, and if it's not an identifier (an atom, expression, etc.) the value of the expression will be computed and used as the key.
+If the key is a single identifier, the identifier's name will be used as a key in the dict, and if it's not an identifier (a literal, function call, etc.) the value of the expression will be computed and used as the key.
 This seems like it may cause trouble conceptually, but turns out to be intuitive in practice.

 ## Types